|Purpose:||[Salesperson] [Broker] Required salesperson course, broker elective course in California.|

 The following is the cancellation and refund policy:

-There are no prerequisites required prior to taking the California Real Estate Practice course.
-However, the student is advised to contact the California Bureau of Real Estate's Licensing Division to determine whether the student will be eligible to sit for the California Real Estate Exam.
+There are no prerequisites required.
+However, you are advised to contact the California Bureau of Real Estate to determine whether you will be eligible to sit for the California Real Estate Salesperson examination.
 There are age and other requirements that must be met.

 ATTENTION: The California Bureau of Real Estate (CalBRE) regulates the pace at which students may take pre-license courses as follows: